Aviah/one-click-django-polls-tutorial/tutorial_part2.md

 	+----+---------------+---------------------+
 	1 row in set (0.00 sec)

-*Note: There are other ways to enter data into a database, or directly with SQL, but the admin enters the data via django, so it's a good way to test how real data entry works in the web application, and to verify that all that additional calls like signals or custom save methods run and create a coherent data.*
+*Note: There are other ways to enter data into a database, e.g. directly with SQL, but the admin enters the data via django, so it's a good way to test how real data entry works in the web application, and to verify that all that additional calls like signals or custom save methods run and create a coherent data.*

 ## Customize the Admin

 The next step is to add choices for each question.

-The polls app already has two models: Question & Choice.
+The polls app already has the required models: Question & Choice.
 The Choice model uses a foreign key to the Question model.

 Edit polls/admin again: